Find a Class

 What if I miss a class session?

 Due to space and logistical limitations, we do not allow students to make up classes by attending other sections.
+We regret that we cannot offer credits/refunds for missed class-sessions.

 When we cancel a class due to snow, check your class schedule for the snow make-up date.
 If we cancel for any other emergency, we will be in touch with make-up information.